Exabyte-io/documentation/docs/cli/actions/customize.md

     One might need to logout and login again for the environment to update properly.

 5. At this point, one should be able to see the new python.
-To check, run this command:
+To check, run this command.

     ```bash
     python --version